MicahElliott/mrswlf/README.md

 you're used to them.

 Mrs. Wolf's key selling point is probably its "lateral stretch" score of `0.595%`.
-This is what happens when you remove that nasty `m` from the right hand.
+This is what happens when you remove that impossible `mn` combo from the right hand.

 ## Graduation Path